-- (1) Within 90 calendar days after the date of the notification, the owner or operator shall submit the FSA, including recommended provisional SO2 emission control strategies as necessary, to the executive director of the TCEQ. - (2) As part of the FSA, the owner or operator shall conduct a root cause analysis of the circumstances surrounding the cause of the determination of failure to attain or failure to meet RFP, including a review and consideration of the following: - (A) for all causes of the determination of failure to attain or failure to meet RFP, at a minimum, hourly mass emissions of SO2 from each SO2 source subject to this division; and - (B) for a determination of failure to attain based on ambient air monitor data or modeling data, at a minimum, the meteorological conditions recorded at the monitor or other relevant meteorological data, including the frequency distribution of wind direction temporally correlated with SO2 readings greater than 75 parts per billion at the monitor for which the EPA's determination of failure to attain was made; and any emissions event that may have occurred.
+- (1) Within 90 calendar days after the date of the notification, the owner or operator shall submit the FSA, including recommended provisional SO2 emission control strategies as necessary, to the executive director of the TCEQ. - (2) As part of the FSA, the owner or operator shall conduct a root cause analysis of the circumstances surrounding the cause of the determination of failure to attain or failure to meet RFP, including a review and consideration of the following: - (A) for all causes of the determination of failure to attain or failure to meet RFP, at a minimum, hourly mass emissions of SO2 from each SO2 source subject to this division; and - (B) for a determination of failure to attain based on ambient air monitor data or modeling data, at a minimum, the meteorological conditions recorded at the monitor or other relevant meteorological data, including the frequency distribution of wind direction temporally correlated with SO2 readings greater than 75 parts per billion at the monitor for which the EPA's determination of failure to attain was made; and any emissions exceptional event that may have occurred.
 The root cause analysis and associated records used to conduct the audit must consider information on the days that monitored exceedances occurred during the time period that the EPA evaluated in making the failure to attain determination.

-The owner or operator shall comply with the requirements applicable to FCCU ESP Stack (EPN 06ESPPCV), No. 2 SRU Incinerator Vent (EPN 69TGINC), and No. 1 SRU Incinerator Vent (EPN 71TGINC), no later than November 1, 2023.
-The owner or operator shall comply with the requirements of this division applicable to all other sources no later than January 1, 2025.
+The owner or operator shall comply with the requirements applicable to FCCU ESP Stack (EPN 06ESPPCV), No. 2 SRU Incinerator Vent (EPN 69TGINC), and No. 2 SRU Incinerator Vent (EPN 71TGINC), no later than November 1, 2023.
+The owner or operator of an affected source subject to \$112.100 of this title (relating to Applicability) shall comply with the requirements of this division applicable to all other sources as soon as practicable, but no later than January 1, 2025.